srishtishaw59/upi-analysis/README.md

 # UPI Transaction Analysis & Forecasting

-A comprehensive data analysis project focused on analyzing and forecasting UPI (Unified Payments Interface) transaction data using machine learning techniques.
+A data analysis project that analyzes UPI (Unified Payments Interface) transaction data and uses Linear Regression to forecast future transaction volumes and values.

 ## 📊 Project Overview

-This repository contains a detailed analysis of UPI transaction data, implementing Linear Regression models to forecast transaction volumes and values.
-The project demonstrates data preprocessing, feature engineering, model training, and visualization techniques for financial time series data.
+This project analyzes UPI transaction data and builds simple Linear Regression models to predict future transaction volumes and values.
+It includes basic data cleaning, feature engineering using lagged values, and visualizations to understand model performance.

 ## 🗂️ Repository Contents

 ### UPI_ANALYSIS.ipynb
-A comprehensive Google Colab notebook containing UPI transaction analysis with the following components:

-#### Data Analysis
-- **Data Loading & Exploration**: Reads UPI transaction data from `upi_data_enhanced.csv`
-- **Data Cleaning**:
-  - Duplicate removal
-  - Missing value handling
-  - Data type conversions
-  - Month formatting and sorting

-#### Key Features Analyzed
-- **Volume (in Mn)**: Transaction volume in millions
-- **Value (in Cr.)**: Transaction value in crores
-- **No. of Banks live on UPI**: Number of active banks on the UPI platform
-- **Month**: Temporal dimension for time series analysis

-#### Machine Learning Models

-**Model 1: Volume Forecasting**
-- Predicts future transaction volume using lagged volume features
-- Uses Linear Regression with historical volume as predictor
-- Provides R-squared score for model performance evaluation

-**Model 2: Value Forecasting (Single Feature)**
-- Forecasts transaction value using previous month's value
-- Implements lagged feature engineering
-- Displays model coefficients and goodness-of-fit metrics

-**Model 3: Value Forecasting (Multi-Feature)**
-- Enhanced model using two features:
-  - Lagged Value (previous month's transaction value)
-  - Number of Banks live on UPI
-- Provides feature importance analysis
-- Shows coefficient interpretation for each predictor

-#### Advanced Analytics
-- **Prediction vs Actual Comparison**: Historical predictions with error analysis
-- **Residual Analysis**: Calculates and analyzes prediction errors
-- **Error Investigation**: Identifies months with largest prediction errors (both positive and negative)
-- **Valuable Dataset Generation**: Creates comprehensive dataset with:
-  - Actual values
-  - Predicted values
-  - Residuals (errors)
-  - Month-wise breakdown

-#### Visualizations
-The notebook includes three key visualizations:

-1. **Time Series Plot**:
-   - Actual vs. Predicted values over time
-   - Historical fit analysis
-   - Future forecast visualization
-   - Trend identification

-2. **Residual Distribution**:
+A Google Colab notebook with UPI transaction analysis.

+#### What the notebook does:

+**Data Exploration**
+- Loads UPI data from `upi_data_enhanced.csv`
+- Checks for duplicates and missing values
+- Basic data inspection (shape, columns, data types)
+- Descriptive statistics

+**Data Columns Used:**
+- `Month` - Month of transactions
+- `Volume (in Mn)` - Transaction volume in millions
+- `Value (in Cr.)` - Transaction value in crores
+- `No. of Banks live on UPI` - Number of banks on UPI

+**Three Linear Regression Models:**

+1. **Volume Forecasting Model**
+   - Uses previous month's volume to predict next month's volume
+   - Creates a lagged feature from volume data
+   - Shows R-squared score and forecast

+2. **Value Forecasting Model (Simple)**
+   - Uses previous month's value to predict next month's value
+   - Basic single-feature model

+3. **Value Forecasting Model (Two Features)**
+   - Uses both lagged value AND number of banks
+   - Shows how much each feature impacts predictions
+   - Calculates prediction errors for each month
+   - Identifies months with largest errors

+**Visualizations:**
+- Time series plot showing actual vs predicted values with future forecast point
 - Histogram of prediction errors
-   - KDE (Kernel Density Estimation) overlay
-   - Error pattern analysis

-3. **Scatter Plot**:
-   - Lagged Value vs. Current Value relationship
-   - Regression line visualization
-   - Correlation analysis
+- Scatter plot of lagged value vs actual value with regression line

 ## 🛠️ Technologies Used